Best Time to Visit Malaysia 2026

 Dry Season

-If you're keen on the outdoors in the dry season, make sure you prepare sun protection in advance.
+If you are keen on the outdoors in the dry season, make sure you prepare sun protection in advance.
 Sunglasses, sun protective clothing, sunscreen, and umbrellas are all essentials.
-You'll also need summer dress pants and sneakers.
+You will also need summer dress pants and sneakers.

 Rainy Season